 Not a post-design artifact to generate documentation

 Consider this analogy.
 When I write blog posts, I often write in an editor like Google Docs or Bear or Ulysses or even Word, because these tools make it easy to express myself.
 I can edit and move content around, or insert notes and half-formed thoughts.
 Only after I’ve finished the content do I move it into Markdown or HTML and then populate the structured YAML in my post’s frontmatter.
 It’s the same with the API specification.
-When you’re designing and modeling your API, you don’t want to be worrying about whether your YAML syntax is valid or be constantly consulting the reference documentation to remember what properties are required or not at each level of the specification.
+When you’re designing and modeling your API, you don’t want to be worrying about whether your YAML syntax is valid or be constantly consulting the reference documentation to remember what properties are required at each level of the specification.

 If we’re ever going to embrace modeling and designing APIs in a collaborative way, we can’t do it using a YAML editor writing in the spec’s rigid syntax.
-If we don’t have tools to design and model collaboratively, the spec gets designed and developed elsewhere (such as in the pages of Confluence, or in a Word document on a product manager’s computer).
-The specification document becomes an afterthought to design, something that a techie (such as a developer or technical writer) comes along later to create post-_development.
+If we don’t have tools to design and model collaboratively, the spec gets designed and developed elsewhere (such as in the pages of Confluence or a Word document on a product manager’s computer).
+The specification document becomes an afterthought to design, something that a techie (such as a developer or technical writer) comes along later to create post-development.

 This practice of putting the spec last (rather than first) in the API’s development limits the scope of what the OpenAPI specification can do.
 Lane explains:

 Many developers still see OpenAPI (fka Swagger) about generating API documentation, not as the central contract that is used across every stop along the API life cycle.
 Most do not understand that you can mock instead of deploying, and even provide mock data, errors, and other scenarios, allowing you to prototype applications on top of API designs.
 (Code Generation Of OpenAPI (fka Swagger) Still The Prevailing Approach)